-You know what I’ve noticed about dubbed anime shows?
-There’s an endless amount of fans who HATE dubbed anime’s.
+Do you know what I’ve noticed about dubbed anime shows?
+There’s an endless amount of fans who HATE dubbed anime.

 At least that’s what I’ve noticed from being part of the online anime community.